Laguna Ocean Foundation

 The original site’s location info was fragmented and hard to navigate.

-• By centralizing everything into one map-based experience with collapsible cards, we made it faster for mobile users planning visits on the go.
+• By choosing to centralize everything into one map-based experience with collapsible cards, we made it faster for mobile users planning visits while they’re on the go!

 Summary of Changes